Controlling What You Share: Assessing Language Model Adherence to Privacy Preferences: Related Work

-\section{Related work}
+\section{Related Work}

 \paragraph{Data Privacy for Language Models} Prior work on data privacy in the context of Language Models (LMs) has focused mainly on the issue of training data memorisation~\citep{carlini}.
 A common approach to mitigating this risk is Differential Privacy (DP)~\citep{differential_privacy}, which introduces carefully calibrated noise to data to provide formal theoretical guarantees on the privacy of individual records.
-Several studies have explored the application of DP during fine-tuning or pre-training of LMs~\citep{DBLP:conf/emnlp/ShiSCZJY22, chua2024mindprivacyunituserlevel, DBLP:conf/emnlp/LiZML024}, as well as to protect examples used in In-Context Learning (ICL)~\citep{DBLP:conf/iclr/HongWZL0W24, DBLP:conf/iclr/TangSIMM0GKS24, DBLP:conf/iclr/WuPWM24}.
+Several studies have explored the application of DP during fine-tuning or pre-training of LMs~\citep{DBLP:conf/emnlp/ShiSCZJY22,DBLP:conf/emnlp/LiZML024}.
 However, DP is not well-suited to our setting, as producing a useful response for the user inherently requires disclosing certain information.